commfish/BSAI_crab_assessments/BBRKC/bbrkc_23s/readme23s.md

 ## model runs - initial to compare to Jie's ------
-### Model 21.1b - run 7-25-22; see gmacs.dat - no additional output/jitter/or anything, just basic model run
+### Model 21.1b - run 4-14-23; see gmacs.dat -
-Time for run: Runtime: 0 hours, 28 minutes, 23 seconds Compare results to Jie's - gmacsall.out
+Runtime: 0 hours, 47 minutes, 59 seconds
-Notes:
-- first and last line of 'gmacsall.out' match - dig deeper later
+Compare to Fall 2022 model 21.1b - no new data just new GMACS version - see if differences in output

 ### Model 22.0
-Time for run: Runtime: 0 hours, 25 minutes, 12 seconds Compare results to Jie's - gmacsall.out
-Notes:
-- first and last line of 'gmacsall.out' match - dig deeper later

-### Model 22.0a
+### Model 23.1a
-Time for run: Runtime: 0 hours, 25 minutes, 42 seconds Compare results to Jie's - gmacsall.out
-Notes:
-- first and last line of 'gmacsall.out' match - dig deeper later
+change line 405 in .ctl file p2 is 0.06